ejholmes/ejholmes.github.io/_posts/2012-01-24-how-to-setup-rbenv.md

 ---

-[rbenv](https://github.com/sstephenson/rbenv) is a tool for managing ruby versions on your system.
+[rbenv](https://github.com/sstephenson/rbenv) is a tool for managing ruby versions.
 It's similar to [RVM](http://beginrescueend.com/) but doesn't require configuration files.
 Instead of using gemsets, the user is expected to make use of [bundler](http://gembundler.com/) to manage gem dependencies.